calvin-mcd/lumpen/README.md

 lumpen is an entry-level 40% keyboard designed around the [rp2040-zero](https://www.waveshare.com/rp2040-zero.htm) micro controller from waveshare.
 This is a plateless build with a pcb with flex cuts for some bounce and a simple backplate.
 The keyboard sports a uniform stagger layout with big bar or split bar options for the bottom row.
-It also supports one rortary encoder and has a rgb breakout.
+It also supports one rortary encoder at the bottom left and has a rgb breakout (see RGB for details!).

 The design takes cues and inspiration from amazing keyboards such as trash man\#6005’s [Coriander](https://trashman.wiki/cases/coriander), rain\#3950's [hubris](https://github.com/rainkeebs/hubris-mv-case) and matthewdias' [model-v](https://github.com/matthewdias/model-v).